wb-airbus/soxy/README.md

 [![Clippy](https://github.com/airbus-seclab/soxy/actions/workflows/clippy.yml/badge.svg)](https://github.com/airbus-seclab/soxy/actions/workflows/clippy.yml)
 [![Build](https://github.com/airbus-seclab/soxy/actions/workflows/build.yml/badge.svg)](https://github.com/airbus-seclab/soxy/actions/workflows/build.yml)

-soxy is a modular tool to interact with several VDIs that operates over RDP, such as VMware Horizon, Citrix (work in progress) and native Windows RDP.
-It supports useful debug services  (e.g. clipboard sharing, FTP server, SOCKS5 proxy).
+soxy is a modular tool to interact with several VDIs that operates over RDP, such as VMware Horizon, Citrix and native Windows RDP.
+It supports useful debug services (e.g. clipboard, console/shell, sharing, FTP server, SOCKS5 proxy).

 ## 🎯 Features

 soxy has a frontend and a backend component, the latter executes inside a Windows instance managed by one of the supported VDIs, the frontend bridges access to backend functions by exposing VDI-side resources locally using a common protocol.
 At the time of writing, soxy provides:

 - a (basic) FTP server to access the virtual machine's filesystem;
-- a telnet-like interface to spawn and interact console/shell executed on the virtual machine;
+- a telnet-like interface to spawn and interact with a console/shell executed on the virtual machine;
 - a telnet-like interface to read/write the Windows clipboard of the virtual machine;